-The 4% increase due to inflation affects all segments equally.
-The 5% decrease is due to a combination of changes in the average claim size within segments, and changes in the relative frequency of different segments, as shown in Figure 3.
+Our advised average claim size is 1% lower than the previous advice (based on data to 31 December 2022).
+This decrease is due to a combination of changes in the average claim size within segments, and changes in the relative frequency of different segments, as shown in Figure 3.

-Figure 3 compares the advised average claim size for each segment to the previous advised adjusted to include the +4% inflation in the year to 31 December 2023.
+Figure 3 compares the advised average claim size for each segment to the previous advised claim size, in dollar values as at 31 December 2022.
 The size of compensation a claimant receives is highly dependent on the claim's ISV because access to future economic loss benefits and general damages is dependent on ISV.

-Figure 3 - Revised average claim size assumptions by segment and overall $\,$
+Figure 3 - Revised average claim size assumptions by segment and overall

-We advise a decrease in overall average claim size due to a shift towards low severity claims, combined with a decrease in average claim size for ISV 16+ claims.
+We advise a decrease in overall average claim size due to a shift towards low severity claims, partially offset by mild increases in the size of high severity claims.